jstitch/MambuPy/docs/source/mambu_rest_v2.rst

 Current Status
 --------------

-MambuPy v2 is in a beta-testing stage.
-There are some users developing based on it.
+MambuPy v2 is officially released

-Beta Test means that you now have almost every Mambu Entity you had on MambuPy v1 rest module (except for savings and transaction channels).

-Also, Activities is currently not supported by Mambu REST API v2, so we are unable to implement any functionality around it.
+Activities is currently not supported by Mambu REST API v2, so we are unable to implement any functionality around it, so you'll have to rely on the old v1 rest.mambuactivities non-supported module.

 What follows, is a description of how MambuPy v2 is designed and some implementation details are given, with the purpose of explaining how